apexcharts/ng-apexcharts/README.md

 # ng-apexcharts

-ng-apexcharts is an implementation of [apexcharts](https://apexcharts.com/) for angular.
+ng-apexcharts is a wrapper for [apexcharts](https://apexcharts.com/) for angular.
-It comes with one simple component that enables you to use apexcharts in an angular project.
+It introduces one simple component that enables you to use apexcharts in an angular project.

 For a demo checkout: <a href="https://ngapexcharts-demo.stackblitz.io/" target="_blank">Stackblitz example</a>